A Searchable Database of Classical Music Recordings

 Please read the detailed instructions if this is your first time.

 All searches are case-insensitive.
-Only family names are used: search for Beethoven, not Ludwig van Beethoven.
-The catalog is in the English (i.e., Roman) alphabet, with no accented letters.
-For example, if you're looking for the composer Hans Gál, search for Gal.
-All spellings have been anglicized according to whatever convention we felt was, well, most conventional: it's Furtwangler, not Furtwängler nor Furtwaengler (but you could just use a substring search — “furtw” — to avoid the issue entirely).
+Just use family names for people: for example, search for Beethoven, not Ludwig van Beethoven.
+The catalog is inconsistent about given names, but the surname is always there, so searching for just the surname will match either way.
+We use English spellings with no accented letters: for example, if you're looking for the composer Hans Gál, search for Gal.
+Spellings are anglicized according to whatever convention we felt was, well, most conventional: it's Furtwangler, not Furtwängler nor Furtwaengler (but just use a substring like “furtw” to avoid the issue entirely).

 Timings can be expressed as